coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-post-widget/readme.txt

 * Display the content block featured image when using the shortcode
 * Front-end editing of the content blocks
-* Display shortcode on content block edit screen and/or overview page similar to Contact Form 7
 * Visual Composer integration

 = How can I make advanced changes to the widget layout? =

 You can create your own widget template and upload this to your theme folder.
 See [this support topic](http://wordpress.org/support/topic/patch-custom-widget-frontends?replies=1) for more information about this feature.

 = Can I make the post type public?  =

 You can make the post type public by adding the following code to your theme's functions.php file:
 `function filter_content_block_init() {